lukaszpatalas/ClearSpeak/README.md

 ## Tasks to do
 - Check if there is any way to include AI-generated images (DALEE, MidJourney).
 - Develop an app.
+- Change very creative to creative.
+- Change natural to balance and clear.
+- Continue prompt engineering to ensure clear and understandable response.
 - Write benefits and significance of clear communication
 - Prepare final version of README.md
 - Explore options of recreating app in Power Apps, as it appears to utilize the GPT-4 model, but requires further confirmation.